Viktor, Yulia feud holds key to EU deal with Ukraine

 To this day, he believes he was robbed of what was rightfully his, aides say.

-As prime minister, she became the scourge of Ukraine's super-wealthy by launching a policy of re-nationalisations of enterprises which she said had been sold off cheaply to favoured oligarchs.
+As prime minister, she became the scourge of Ukraine's super-wealthy by launching a policy of re-nationalizations of enterprises which she said had been sold off cheaply to favored oligarchs.
 Most of these are Yanukovich's backers today.

 When he made a comeback in February 2010, she ran him close for the presidency after a bitterly-fought campaign in which she heaped personal invective on her opponent.